AndrewSushi/CS315/1/README.md

 q t y\
 q t ~~y~~\
 q ~~t~~\
-~~q~~\
-r\
-r u\
-r ~~u~~\
-~~r~~
+~~q~~

 ## Problem 3 - Butterfiles

-We can use DFS to solve this problem.
 First, we can create an empty graph with n vertices, where each butterfly represents a vertex.
 We can then seperate the types of butterflies into two sets A and B, and put the nodes into their corresponding set that differenciates the butterfly.
+For the n butterflies, if there are two butterflies that are the same species, connect them with an edge.
+This will result in two seperate graphs of A and B. Then, iterate through each of the determinations (Li, Lj), if exists a path from Li to Lj, then those two vertices are the same species.
+The path can then be reached by using either DFS or BFS.
+If all determinations are consistent for all conected vertices, then we will return true.
+If not, this means that there is a contradictions so we return false.
+This algorithm's time complexity will be O(n + r) since where n is the number of butterflies and r is the number of determinations.
+Creating the graph is O(n) since there are n vertices/butterflies, and iterating over the determinants is O(n + r) since we are checking if a path exists.
+Therefore, the algorithm is O(n + r)

 ## Problem 4 - CS Curriculum